 What if I don't have canned apple pie filling?

-You can eat these small desserts all by themselves, or serve them fresh with vanilla ice cream and top with brown sugar.
+You can eat these small desserts all by themselves or serve them fresh with vanilla ice cream and top with brown sugar.

-MORE AIR FRYER DESSERT RECIPES:
+MORE AIR FRYER DESSERT RECIPES

-Jump down to the COMMENT section and let us know!
-We would love to help and also love feedback on all of our posts.
+Jump down to the COMMENT section and tell us what you think about this dish!
+We would love to help and also appreciate your candid feedback on all of our recipes.

 Air Fryer Apple Pie Bombs